JeremyACase/ubiquia/core/service/belief-state-generator-service/README.md

 The `belief-state-generator-service` is a **code generation microservice** in Ubiquia.
 It transforms declaratively defined schemas — along with optional inheritance rules, decorators, and DAG metadata — into **runtime-compiled Java services** that expose **typed RESTful belief state endpoints**.

-This service automates the lifecycle of belief state logic — from raw schema to live, type-safe API — enabling distributed agents to share structured knowledge across DAGs without boilerplate or manual coding.
+This service automates the lifecycle of belief state logic — from raw schema to live, type-safe API — enabling distributed components to share structured knowledge across DAGs without boilerplate or manual coding.

 ---

 ## 🚀 Responsibilities

-- 🧬 Transform agent communication schemas into Java model classes and services
+- 🧬 Transform component communication schemas into Java model classes and services
 - 🔧 Compile and register generated belief-state services at runtime
 - 🪄 Apply decorators (e.g., inheritance, metadata injection) before codegen
 - 🔁 Support dynamic re-generation and recompilation of belief-state APIs